 - Departs from:

 - free transport available from Z station, 174 Vivian Street.
-Alternatively meet the team at Trelissick Park (ask for directions to the meeting point)at 9
+Alternatively meet the team at Trelissick Park (ask for directions to the meeting point).

 - Departure time:

 The vision: Trelissick Park will be a healthy wilderness of representative indigenous ecosystems: native bush, steep hillside, rocky outcrop, riparian and freshwater.
 It will be an attractive and desirable area, freely accessible for all to visit and enjoy.

 Trelissick Park is a 22 ha strip of native and regenerating native bush which encompasses the Ngaio Gorge.
 The park takes in stunning views of stream and forest scape so that when you're on the valley floor it feels like you're in the remote hills of the Tararuas.
 The area has suffered from early farming, logging, work on road, rail and sewer systems, also stream sedimentation / erosion / pollution/ flooding from the large urban catchment area.